 Traditional business process management was about defining business processes to the nth degree and then implementing standardized workflows that fit 99% of situations.
 It was all about efficiency and cost-savings.
 Today’s approach to business process automation is much more flexible and agile, and brings many additional benefits to the business, including making employees more efficient and effective in their daily work.
 It also provides a number of benefits to IT.

-“Front-office effectiveness and innovation are enhanced when CIOs and digital workplace leaders enable workers to situationally adapt their tasks, interactions, information needs and decisions in the “business moment” to deliver an optimal outcome.” (from Gartner The Future of BPM: From Prescribed Actions to Improvisational Interactions)
+“Front-office effectiveness and innovation are enhanced when CIOs and digital workplace leaders enable workers to situationally adapt their tasks, interactions, information needs and decisions in the “business moment” to deliver an optimal outcome.”
+(Gartner The Future of BPM: From Prescribed Actions to Improvisational Interactions)

 Efficiency/Consistency/Time to Market